 The second half of this two-part series will further expand upon the students' understanding of HTML and CSS and teach them the importance of responsive web design.
 The webpages that are built will be more sophisticated with interactive elements and compatibility across different devices and platforms.
-Prerequisite: CGD 200 or equivalent.

-CGD 220 FLASH I
+CGD 230 ANIMATE I